 The only true requirement for a good blog is that it must contain in introduction, a body and a conclusion.
 You should set up the topic for the reader and then wrap it up for them at the end.
 A catchy title doesn’t hurt, either!

 A note about blogs:

 - written in an informal, engaging tone (less formal than a web page) using active voice;

 - crowdsourced across company employees in a professional setting; and

 - short, scannable pieces that contain elements that break up text such as images, headings, sub heads, bullet points and call out quotes.

-When blogging for a company and/or client, it is important to keep to a regular schedule (editorial calendar) AND make sure you have a trusted editor to fact check and catch style or GSP errors.
+When blogging for a company and/or client, it is important to keep to a regular schedule (editorial calendar) AND make sure you have a trusted editor to fact check and catch style or GSP errors and typos.